Fire/Disaster Prevention

 JA152Y*** | 41385 | Hamachidori 2 | ||

-* Formerly G-BYUR; ** N6400J; *** Being test flown at FHI Utsunomiya late Feb.
+* Formerly G-BYUR; ** N6400J; * Test flown at FHI Utsunomiya late Feb.
 2015 to replace JA6740 | ||||

 Last updated: Apr.
 5, 2018 |

-Yokohama heliport-based AS365N2 Hamachidori 1 (Plover 1) seen giving an air rescue demonstration during the Yokohama Fire Department’s New Year Parade in January 2013.
+Yokohama heliport-based AS365N2 Hamachidori 1 (Plover 1) seen giving an air rescue

+in January 2013.
 (Photo: Toshinori Baba via Wikimedia Commons)

-(Photo: Mj-bird via Wikimedia Commons)
+in August 2014 (Photo: Mj-bird via Wikimedia Commons)

-fire department festival.
-Maintaining the tradition, both aircraft have retained the name of their
+edition of the city’s New Year fire department festival.
+Maintaining the tradition, both

-predecessors, Hamachidori (Plover).
-(Photo ‘shampoorobot’ via Wikimedia Commons)
+aircraft have have retained the name of their predecessors, Hamachidori (Plover).
+(Photos: ‘shampoorobot’ via Wikimedia Commons)

 Prefectural Disaster Prevention Bureau Aviation Units